 - Improved organization

 In early 2009, Solano was put on restrictive "show cause" status, which was one step from losing accreditation entirely.
-Substantial progress had to be made on six items of concern in just six short months, but it took almost two years before the school made all the necessary changes to reinstate their original accreditation status completely.
+Substantial progress had to be made on six items of concern in just six short months.
+Still, it took almost two years before the school made all the necessary changes to completely reinstate its original accreditation status.

 SCC board president Denis Honeychurch said the improvements show "clearly that the men and women at the college care deeply about the institution."